-Safe Procedure for dental veneers in Houston during the COVID-19
+Safe Procedure for dental veneers corona during the pandemic

 The entire dental veneers procedure concludes in two sessions.
 During the first session, the dentist will take the mold and prepare your teeth for the veneers.
 The dentist takes digital impressions or a mold of your teeth to fabricate the perfect veneers.
 The dentist must consider your unique facial anatomy, skin color, and other cosmetic components to ensure the new dental veneers improve your smile perfectly.
 The dentist will also help you decide the ideal shade for your veneers — you can get the veneers in the same shade as your existing teeth or in a new shade.
 After the impression, the dentist trims the front surface of your teeth by about half a millimeter, i.e., they use a grinding tool to shave some of the surface enamel from your teeth.
 This is done to make space for the dental veneers.
 However, some advanced veneers are extremely thin, so your teeth don’t have to be prepared beforehand.
 Your dentist will discuss all your options before the treatment.
 The second dental appointment is scheduled for a week or two after the first, i.e., the amount of time it takes to prepare and receive the dental veneers.
 The dentist cleans your teeth and uses a grinding tool to roughen the surface of your teeth, making it easier to attach the veneers.
 Next, dental cement is used to bond the veneers to your teeth, and ultraviolet light is used to harden the cement.
 After the binding, the dentist polishes the veneers and makes final adjustments.
 You can then leave the clinic with a perfect smile!